The Best Hot Dogs Around Perth

 Is there anything more iconic in Perth than sitting in front of the large glowing fire at Alfred’s Kitchen in Guildford, sipping on a cup of toasty pea and ham soup?
 Well yes, there is – because if you’re not eating their famous hot dog too then you’re not doing it right.
 Their renowned hot dog features a round bun with a sliced sausage, cheese and onion: simple, yet delicious.
 After all, they’ve been operating since 1946, so they’re obviously doing something right!

-Now with five locations across the city, there is sure to be a Varsity near you.
+There is sure to be a Varsity near you.
 Which is lucky, because their loaded hotdogs are a meat lover’s dream.
 In true American style, their Varsity Cheese Steak dog is served with beef strips, onions, bell peppers and shaved provolone cheese.
 If pork is more your thing, why not try their Devil’s Piggy Back with pulled pork, tobacco onions, house cheese whip and hot smoky barbeque sauce.
 All hotdogs are served in a toasted brioche bun with a side of beer battered fries.

 It would be un-Australian to not include the famous Bunnings Snag on the list of best hotdogs across Perth.
 Sometimes, less is more.
 The soft white bread, crispy fried onions and classic beef sausage, all lovingly smothered in mustard and tomato sauce has become a rite of passage for those visiting the hardware store on the weekends.
 Plus, your donation goes towards helping local Perth organisations.
 It’s a win win!